janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 http://res.cloudinary.com/myapp/image/upload/w_150,h_150,c_fill/nature.jpg
 ```

-Unlike Dragonfly and Refile, Shrine doesn't ship with on-the-fly processing
+Unlike Dragonfly, Refile or Active Storage, Shrine doesn't ship with on-the-fly
-functionality.
-That might sound like a dealbreaker, but think about it: why
+processing functionality.
+That might sound like a dealbreaker, but think about
-should Shrine have its own implementation?
-Image server functionality isn't
+it: why should Shrine have its own implementation?
+Image server functionality
-related to file attachments, it's only about how you serve the uploaded files
+isn't related to file attachments, it's only about how you serve the uploaded
-once they have been attached.
+files once they have been attached.

 There are many solutions for on-the-fly processing, both open source and paid,
 that can be used with Shrine.